 - Chemical Dependency Counselor Assistant (must meet Ohio licensing requirements)

-- Licensed Chemical Dependency Counselor II (must meet Ohio licensing requirements)
+- Licensed Chemical Dependency Counselor II (must also complete an associate's degree and meet Ohio licensing requirements)

 - Addiction Counselor